ministryofjustice/hmpps-court-cases-release-dates-design/README.md

 It uses a mixture of markdown and nunjucks files to generate the site.
 Layout files are in the `docs/_includes` directory and components are in the `docs/components` directory.
 Adding documentation for a new component requires a new nunjucks file and additions to two other files:

-1. Add `component-name-in-kebab-case.njk` to the `docs/components` directory
+1. Add `component-name-in-kebab-case.njk` to the `docs/components` directory or product set specific subdirectory
-2. Add a link to the component documentation to the components home page `docs/components/index.md`
-3. Add a link to the component documentation to the side navigation in the component layout file `docs/_includes/component.njk`
+2. Add a link to the component documentation to the side navigation in the component layout file `docs/_includes/component.njk` or product set specific layout file
+3. Complete the documentation for the new component including the HTML markup and Nunjucks code as a minimum
+4. Ensure that any required Nunjucks filters are included in the Nunjucks code section

 Once added, you can view your component documentation at http://localhost:3010/components/component-name-in-kebab-case/